 The Book In Three Or More Sentences:

-This book is a practical how-to guide on how to evaluate your current or next business idea.
+This book is a practical how-to guide that allows you to properly evaluate your current or next business idea.
 Rob Fitzpatrick, the author, gives us all the tools we need to talk to customers, navigate through the noise, and learn what people really want.
-The Mom Test will basically teach you how to ask good questions so you can prevent people from lying, and throwing fake compliments about your idea.
-So, if you’ve fallen in love with a new business idea and you want to figure out if it has legs before quitting your job this book is for you.
+The Mom Test will basically teach you how to ask good questions, so you can prevent people from lying and throwing fake compliments about your startup idea.
+So, if you’ve fallen in love with a new business idea, and you want to figure out if it has legs before quitting your job, this book is for you.

 The Core Idea:

 You shouldn’t ask people whether your business idea is good.
 It’s a dumb question because people will lie to you.
-Instead of talking about your concept, ask people about their lives and about their problems.
-This way you’ll gather enough data, iterate on your business venture and create a product people will actually want to buy.
+After all, they don’t want to hurt your feelings – especially your mom.
+Instead of talking about the concept you want to turn into a business, ask people about their lives and about their experiences.
+Ask questions related to the problem you are trying to solve with your idea.
+This way you’ll gather enough data, iterate on your business venture and create a meaningful product people will actually want to buy.

 Lesson #1: Don’t Ask Anyone Whether Your Business Is A Good Idea – a.k.a The Mom Test